cosql/email_service_demo/README.md

 A wrapper class EmailClient delivers emails, which tries to use mailgun first and falls back to mandrill upon failures.

-Users have to first log in using email address.
+Users have to first log in using email address, (gmail can be used as login credential).
-And the top 10 most recent emails are shown on the homepage after login, memcache is used as a lookaside cache to cache these recent emails for each user.
+The top 10 most recent emails are shown on the homepage after login, memcache is used as a lookaside cache to cache these recent emails for each user.
 Users can search emails by their subjects. (only exact match is